VonHeikemen/project-settings.nvim/README.md

 * `settings.notify_unregistered`: Show a message if the settings file is not registered.

 * `settings.danger_zone.check_integrity`: Enable integrity check of the settings file.

+* `parser`: Function that takes the content of the settings files and returns a lua table.
+This function will be used to read the settings file.

 * `allow`: List of functions that will be executed after the settings file is read.